PanMadzior/ReactiveDots/README.md

 # Planned features
 There are some features that may come to the ReactiveDots in the future.
-- **Multi-assemly reactive systems** which will allow reacting on components from different (than system) assemblies.
+- **Multi-assembly reactive systems** which will allow reacting on components from different (than system) assemblies.
 - **Self events** which react only to changes in the specified entities.
 - **External events** - a way to mark components from other assemblies to be events without a need to mark them directly with an attribute.
 - **Cleanup** systems that will help destroying entities with selected components or removing these components.